Bihar Police obtain NEET exam papers to tally with seized documents; may do narco testing of accused

 Top officials of the EOU are likely to visit Delhi on Saturday to "discuss certain aspects of the ongoing probe with the senior officials of the Union Education Ministry and other concerned wings", he said.

-"Based on EOU’s FIR, the Enforcement Directorate may probe the matter under the relevant sections of the Prevention of Money Laundering Act .
+"Based on EOU’s FIR, the Enforcement Directorate may probe into the matter under several sections of the Prevention of Money Laundering Act .
 The central agency is expected to identify proceeds of crime and initiate proceedings to attach properties belonging to the accused or suspects," said another source of the Economic Offences Unit.

-Commenting on this, Abhayanand, former director general of police , Bihar, told PTI, “There is no doubt that grave offences have been committed in the NEET-UG 2024 exam.
-Prima facie, it appears that the paper was leaked…evidence collected so far is also suggestive of the paper leak.
+Commenting on the development, Abhayanand, former director general of police , Bihar, told PTI: “There is no doubt that grave offences have been committed in the NEET-UG 2024 exam.
+Prima facie, it appears that the paper was leaked… Evidence collected so far is also suggestive of the paper leak.
 The case must be probed under the provisions of the PMLA as black money is involved in it."

-It is also learnt that certain arrested accused in the case are "providing conflicting statements or changing their statements during interrogation", the EOU sources said.
+The arrested accused in the case are providing conflicting statements or changing their statements during interrogation, an EOU source said.

-"Investigators are not satisfied with the statements of certain accused.
-Although they have been questioned several times, their replies are not convincing.
-Now officials are contemplating conducting brain mapping and narco-analysis tests.
-These scientific tests may provide certain fresh leads to investigators," one of the EOU sources said.
+"Officials are contemplating conducting brain mapping and narco-analysis tests.
+These scientific tests may provide certain fresh leads to investigators," the source said.

+A narco-analysis test involves intravenous administration of a drug that causes the subject to enter into a stage of anaesthesia, during which the person becomes less inhibited and is more likely to divulge information, which would usually not be revealed in the conscious state.

+Brain mapping uses neuroscience to determine whether a person has specific knowledge related to a crime.
+This is done by measuring EEG signals in the brain.

 The EOU, which is probing the alleged NEET-UG paper leak case, last month arrested 13 people as part of its investigation into the alleged paper leak in the NEET-UG 2024 exam.